Trihedron1240/FolderFresh/README.md

 ## **Build Status / Contributions**

 Pull requests, issues, and suggestions are welcome.
-This is a small, open project intended to help everyday users keep their machines organised.
+This is an open project intended to help everyday users keep their machines organised.

 ## **AI Assistance Disclosure**